 The second deciding factor is your ability to pay back a loan.
 We will use the paycheck stubs, bank account statements, etc. that you send us to decide this.
 We will look at how much you earn per month and decide if it looks like you’ll be able to afford to pay back a loan amount.

-Our car title loan approval process is based on this because we know that you still might be able to pay off a loan no matter what your credit score is.
+Our auto title loan approval process for title loans in Michigan and other states where they are offered is based on this because we know that you still might be able to pay off a loan no matter what your credit score is.
 Here, we offer a true fresh start because we understand that everyone has financial troubles from time to time, but your past doesn’t equal your future

 Loans and Credit after Bankruptcy